 Author contributions.
-Lars Einar S. Stieng formulated the main idea and implemented the method, conducted the analysis, created the figures and wrote the manuscript.
-Michael Muskulus provided essential input and suggestions throughout the process, aided in the formulation of the scope of the work and helped with the composition of the manuscript.
+LESS formulated the main idea and implemented the method, conducted the analysis, created the figures and wrote the manuscript.
+MM provided essential input and suggestions throughout the process, aided in the formulation of the scope of the work and helped with the composition of the manuscript.

 Competing interests.
-The authors declare that they have no competing interests.
+The authors declare that they have no conflict of interest.